Water Pressure Low in House Suddenly: Causes and Solutions

 • Wait an hour without using any water, then check the meter again.
 A change in the reading indicates a potential leak.

-4. Assess the Pressure Regulator: If your home has a pressure regulator, check that it is functioning correctly.
+4. Assess the Pressure Regulator: If your home has a pressure regulator, ensure it’s functioning correctly.
 A faulty regulator can cause unexpected drops in pressure.
 It is usually located near the main shutoff valve and can be adjusted with a wrench.

 5. Flush the System: Sediment accumulation can impede water flow.
-Flushing your water heater and pipes can help clear these blockages.
-Here’s how to do it:
+Flushing your water heater and pipes can help clear these blockages:

 • Turn off the water heater and let it cool down.